-A lumbar sprain is a diagnosis used to describe an injury in the lower back.
-The strict definition of sprain is the elongation with or without tearing of a ligament.
-However, it is rare for only one ligament to be damaged.
+Lumbar sprain is a diagnosis used to describe an injury in the lower back.
+The strict definition of sprain is the stretching with or without tearing of a ligament.
+However, it is rare for only one ligament to be injured.
 Thus, we will refer to a lumbar sprain as an injury to soft tissues, such as ligaments, muscles, and/or tendons.

-The causes are multiple.
-A lumbar sprain may occur as a result of sudden movements in sport or work, a trauma or a fall.
-A person is at a greater risk if there is lumbar instability, poor posture, or extreme stress on a weak lumbar spine caused by repetitive movements, with or without a load.
+There are many causes.
+Lumbar sprains can occur as a result of sudden movements during sports or work, trauma or a fall.
+A person is at a greater risk if there is lumbar instability, poor posture, or extreme stress on a weak lumbar spine through repetitive movements, with or without a load.

-Lumbar sprain is characterized by an alteration of normal functioning of the spine.
-The three identification criteria are asymmetry or modification of the posture, limitation of movements and tissue alterations.
+Lumbar sprain is characterized by alteration of the normal functioning of the spine.
+The three criteria to identify a lumbar sprain are an asymmetry or change in posture, a limitation in movement and tissue alterations.

 Signs and symptoms

-The sprain can produce various short and long-term signs and symptoms that will be the focus of physiotherapy treatments.
-Pain is the main symptom and it is the one that physiotherapists try to relieve as quickly as possible.
-Other features of the sprain may be referred pain in the buttock or thigh, morning stiffness, difficulty leaning forward and most importantly, getting up.
+Sprains can produce various short- and long-term signs and symptoms that will be the focus of physiotherapy treatments.
+Pain is the main symptom and it is what physiotherapists try to relieve as quickly as possible.
+Other characteristics of a sprain may be pain in the buttock or thigh, morning stiffness, difficulty bending forward and especially difficulty getting up.

-You may also notice an increase in pain after effort, walking or maintaining the same position.
-It should be noted that changing your position and resting on your back generally improve the symptoms.
-Immediately after the accident, it is advisable to apply ice on the painful area, to rest and to avoid lifting weights.
+You may also notice an increase in pain following exercise, when walking or when holding a position.
+It should be noted that changing your position and resting on your back generally improves the symptoms.
+Immediately after the accident, applying ice to the painful area, resting and avoiding lifting are recommended.

-Some medications may be prescribed by your doctor: analgesics for pain relief, anti-inflammatories and muscle relaxants.
+Certain medications can be prescribed by your doctor: painkillers to relieve pain, anti-inflammatories and muscle relaxants.
 Medication can help relieve symptoms, but it is rarely enough on its own to recover and prevent recurrence.
-Later during the recovery, the application of heat could be indicated.
-Also, a program of lumbar strengthening and stabilization exercises, stretching and neural mobilization should be undertaken along with manual techniques of myofascial release and joint mobilizations.
+Later on in the recovery process, the application of heat could be indicated.
+A program of lumbar strengthening and stabilization exercises, stretching and neural mobilization should be undertaken along with manual myofascial release and joint mobilization techniques.

-In order to get recommendations and an exercise program adapted to your condition, please consult your physiotherapist.
-It should be noted that lumbar pain, or lower back pain, can also be caused by damage to structures other than soft tissues, such as discs, facet joints and nerves.
-It is important to consult a physiotherapist, who can eliminate the presence of more problematic structure affections and refer you to a doctor if necessary.
+To get recommendations and an exercise program adapted to your condition, please consult your physiotherapist.
+It should be noted that lower back pain can also be caused by damage to structures other than soft tissue, such as discs, facet joints and nerves.
+It is important to consult a physiotherapist, who will be able to rule out the presence of damage to more problematic structures and refer you to a physician if indicated.